MozillaDE/MozMap/README.md

 You can find all the relevant information on [mapbox](https://www.mapbox.com/help/create-api-access-token/) itself.

 ### Create the config file
-To be able to start the server you have to create a `config.json` file.
+To be able to start the server you have to create a `data/config/config.json` file.
 Please make sure to add your keys in the file.
-Even though the config.json file is under gitignore, check before commiting that you are not leaking your keys!
+Even though the config.json file is under gitignore, check before committing that you are not leaking your keys!

 ```json
 {